-21. Paragraph 14.5(1)(e) is replaced with the following:
+21. Paragraph 14.5(e) is replaced with the following:

-- (e) promptly notify the following of any systems failure, malfunction, delay or security incident that is material and provide timely updates on the status of the failure, malfunction, delay or security incident, the resumption of service and the results of the information processor's internal review of the failure, malfunction, delay or security incident: - (i) the regulator or, in Québec, the securities regulatory authority, and - (ii) any regulation services provider, recognized exchange or recognized quotation and trade reporting system monitoring trading of the securities about which information is provided to the information processor, and.
+- (e) promptly notify the following of any systems failure, malfunction, delay or security incident that is material and provide timely updates on the status of the failure, malfunction, delay or security incident, the resumption of service, and the results of the information processor's internal review of the failure, malfunction, delay or security incident: - (i) the regulator or, in Québec, the securities regulatory authority; - (ii) any regulation services provider, recognized exchange or recognized quotation and trade reporting system monitoring trading of the securities about which information is provided to the information processor, and.

-22. Subsection 14.5(1) is amended by adding the following paragraph:
+22. Section 14.5 is amended by adding the following paragraph:

-(f) keep a record of any systems failure, malfunction, delay or security incident and, if applicable, document the reasons why the information processor considered the systems failure, malfunction, delay or security incident not to be material.
+(f) keep a record of any systems failure, malfunction, delay or security incident and identify whether or not it is material.